 From April 3rd to 5th, the grand halls of Manhattan’s Javits Center echoed with the creative innovation emanating from NFT.NYC 2024.
 The third annual event attracted a courteous crowd of artists, writers, filmmakers, technologists, and visibly less VCs than in previous years.
 Amidst the current bull market, this year’s event focused on the first principles of NFTs and how this nascent technology continues to allure and empower creators from all disciplines and walks of life.

-With a nearly two-year bear market behind us, wherein 2022 NFTs were dubbed the gateway drug to crypto and had a $21 billion dollar market cap before crashing to speculations of worthlessness.
-It appears in this 2024 bull run the NFT industry is determined to make a conscientious comeback.
+With a nearly two-year bear market behind us - wherein 2022 NFTs were dubbed "the gateway drug to crypto" with a $21 billion dollar market cap before they crashed to speculations of worthlessness - it appears in this 2024 bull run, the NFT industry is determined to make a conscientious comeback.

 Here are five takeaways after attending NFT.NYC as an NFT artist myself.